Posted by Hiren Vaghela

 If you have done your inbound marketing right, the lead would definitely be interested in your solutions.
-Demos, free consultations, free trials, detailed product information, to name a few, are the content which are expected to work at this level.
+Demos, free consultations, free trials, detailed product information, to name a few, is the content which is expected to work at this level.

-The lead will be marked as a marketing qualifed lead (MQL), once they convert on the offer on the bottom funnel.
-The sales team at this stage, will take a close look to see if they truly are sales qualifed lead (SQL).
+The lead will be marked as a marketing qualified lead (MQL), once they convert on the offer on the bottom funnel.
+The sales team at this stage will take a close look to see if they truly are sales qualified leads (SQL).

-In order to ensure a better performance and higher quality leads, you need to keep the persona and the lifecycle stage in the center of your inbound marketing content strategy.
+In order to ensure better performance and higher quality leads, you need to keep the persona and the lifecycle stage in the centre of your inbound marketing content strategy.

 Think about SEO:

-The reason why this point has come down in the list is because the main goal of the content is to provide information to the prospects and putting too much efforts into SEO early in the stage will suppress the importance of the goal.
-Don’t ever lose sight on the goal of your content strategy.
+The reason why this point has come down in the list is that the main goal of the content is to provide information to the prospects and putting too much effort into SEO early in the stage will suppress the importance of the goal.
+Don’t ever lose sight of the goal of your content strategy.

 Reviews and Updates: